madurimanoj/git-login-api/README.md

 I used Materialize for the search input form.
 I started to use it's search suggestions/autocomplete option but it was super janky, and wasn't giving me suggestions half the time.
 I kept the css for the input field, but built the search suggester myself.

 ## Search Suggestions
+##### Please note that the quality of the search suggestions is adversely affected at times by the freeness of the dynos!!

 ### Backend
 Github's Api doesn't support username suggestions, but suggestions are the obvious feature to add to a user search interface.
 I felt my only option was to build a back end the supported suggestions.
 At first, my first choice was ElasticSearch.
 Full text search + similarity comparison is computationally intense, and it’s the sort of thing ElasticSearch is built for.
 But then, I discovered that the maximum number of rows in a free Heroku database is 10,000.
 That's not that many.
 Instead of elasticsearch I went with a postgres trigram comparison search.
 It works by breaking words into groups of 3-letter substrings, starting at string[-2..0] and ending with a trigram made of just the last letter.
 It then counts the number of matches and near matches between all the trigrams from every pair of words, and returns a similarity score (0 <= s <= 1).
 There's a Postgres extension you can add with “CREATE EXTENSION pg_trgm" that adds a couple indexing functions optimized in different ways for full text similarity search.